ably/specification/specifications/documentation-formatting-guide.md

 bq(definition).\
 default: foo -\> yields Object bacon, Object cheese

-## Minimisable/expandable sections {#minimisable}
+## minimizable/expandable sections {#minimizable}

-Sections of documentation are able to be minimised/expanded through one of two methods.
+Sections of documentation are able to be minimized/expanded through one of two methods.

-### Minimise on the title {#minimise-on-the-title .title .by .minimise .to .how .see .to .minimise=Click}
+### minimize on the title {#minimize-on-the-title .title .by .minimize .to .how .see .to .minimize=Click}

-It is also possible to create a minimisable section with the **minimise. \[Optional minimisable text\]** line, with any following indented lines being included in the minimisable section.
-If no optional minimise button text is typed, it will default to **View More**.
+It is also possible to create a minimizable section with the **minimize. \[Optional minimizable text\]** line, with any following indented lines being included in the minimizable section.
+If no optional minimize button text is typed, it will default to **View More**.

-### Minimise as a block {#minimisable-block}
+### minimize as a block {#minimizable-block}

-minimise.
-Click to see how to minimise by block\
+minimize.
+Click to see how to minimize by block\
-It is also possible to create a minimisable section with the **minimise. \[Optional minimisable text\]** line, with any following indented lines being included in the minimisable section.
-If no optional minimise button text is typed, it will default to **View More**.
+It is also possible to create a minimizable section with the **minimize. \[Optional minimizable text\]** line, with any following indented lines being included in the minimizable section.
+If no optional minimize button text is typed, it will default to **View More**.

 ## Other custom styles